 For OEM parts, website builders tend to specialize in specific brands.
 For example, RevolutionParts markets their services for websites selling parts for GM, Ford, Honda and other brands.

-For websites selling aftermarket products, fitment data can come from many different sources including DCi, the SEMA Data Coop or Paramount Data Management.
+For websites selling aftermarket products, fitment data can come from many different sources.
+This can include DCi, the SEMA Data Coop or Paramount Data Management.
 These sources usually depend on ACES data for fitment.